You can use it to record places, events, ideas, and emotions. Anything you draw you will remember better than if you just photograph it.

 Carry one with you at all times.

 It’s nice to have one small enough to fit in a handbag or pocket at all times, and possibly a bigger one for serious sketching trips.
-Get a cheap one - if it’s too precious you will worry about spoiling it, although you should make sure the paper is good enough to take whatever mediums you are going to use.
+You can get a cheap one - if it’s too precious you will worry about spoiling it, although you should make sure the paper is good enough to take whatever mediums you are going to use.